OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-24.md

 However, the king said to Araunah,
 “No, but I will certainly buy it from you for a price;
 for I will not offer burnt offerings to the Lord my God that cost me nothing.”
-So David bought the threshing floor and the oxen for fifty shekels of silver.
+So David purchased the threshing floor and the oxen for fifty shekels of silver.

 ## 2 Samuel 24:25